-Police and witnesses said the man, wearing a private security company uniform, entered Crossroads Mall on Saturday night around 8 p.m.
-CT, made a reference to Allah and asked at least one person if they were Muslim before he attacked.
+Police and witnesses said the attacker, wearing a private security company uniform, entered Crossroads Mall on Saturday night around 8.
+Inside the mall, he made a reference to Allah and asked at least one person if they were Muslim before he attacked.

-"All of sudden chaos just broke out," she told CNN's Nick Valencia on Sunday.
-"There was a bunch of people running into the JCPenney mall entrance, and they were just screaming that someone was going around the mall stabbing people, and that there was blood everywhere.
-It was just honestly a really scary experience."
+“All of sudden chaos just broke out,” Bayne said.
+“There was a bunch of people running into the J.C.
+Penney mall entrance, and they were just screaming that someone was going around the mall stabbing people, and that there was blood everywhere.”

-Falconer is a part-time officer for Avon and a former police chief of Albany, Minnesota, the officials said at a news conference Sunday afternoon.
-Both officials said they had viewed a surveillance tape from a Macy's store which revealed details of the confrontation.
+At a news conference Sunday afternoon, the mayor and police chief praised Falconer, a part-time officer and former police chief of Albany, Minnesota, for taking action.
+Both officials said they had viewed a surveillance tape from Macy’s which revealed details of the confrontation.

 City changed forever

-"Whenever something as awful as this happens, it's hard for things to be the same as they were," Anderson said.
+“Whenever something as awful as this happens, it’s hard for things to be the same as they were,” the police chief said.